cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

 Similarly, you can test that Alice gets her wager back when Alice creates a game, Alice plays, and then Bob rejects it.

 It would be difficult to test by CLI when there is a winner after a full game.
-That would be better tested with a GUI, or integration tests as you did above.
+That would be better tested with a GUI, or by using integration tests as you did above.

 ## Next up